syncfusion-content/blazor-docs/blazor/diagram/methods.md

         // A node is created and stored in nodes array.
         DiagramNode node1 = new DiagramNode()
         {
-            // Position of the node
+            // Position of the node.
             OffsetX = 250,
             OffsetY = 250,
-            // Size of the node
+            // Size of the node.
             Width = 100,
             Height = 100,
             Style = new NodeShapeStyle() { Fill = "#6BA5D7", StrokeColor = "white" },
-            // Initialize port collection
+            // Initialize port collection.
             Ports = new ObservableCollection<DiagramPort>()
             {
                 new DiagramPort()